Basketball’s ongoing fight for social justice

 NBA season restarts in Florida

-The words and images that accompany the NBA back to work are curiously discomforting: Joel Embiid arriving for his flight to Orlando, Florida, dressed in full personal protective equipment, a helmet standing between him resembling a Chernobyl crewman.
+The words and images that accompany the NBA back to work are curiously discomforting: Joel Embiid arriving for his flight to Orlando, Florida, dressed in full personal protective equipment, a helmet standing between him and resembling a Chernobyl crewman.
 Patrick Beverley tweeting that if LeBron James says the league is going to resume, the players are playing.
-Adam Silver ready to start but seemingly on alert for an immediate shutdown.
+Commissioner Adam Silver ready to start but seemingly on alert for an immediate shutdown.

 When the NBA suspended play in March, the first major message was sent to America that COVID-19 was devastatingly serious.
 The other sports followed.
 By being decisive, the NBA chose the caution of safety over being callous for profit.
 It was the last time sports did the country a service.